syncfusion-content/uwp-docs/uwp/SfGantt/Getting-Started.md

 ## Sorting

-The Gantt control has sorting functionality to arrange the tasks in ascending or descending order based on a column.
+You can enable sorting using **AllowSorting** property.
+Sorting functionality to arrange the tasks in ascending or descending order based on a column.

 The below code illustrates how to enable sorting in the Gantt control.